elh/detective/notes.md

 - [x] search history
 - [x] read history of entries. flag unread entries
 - [x] display progress % of all entries read
+- [ ] explicitly define state
+- [ ] separate game state machine + logic from input/output/ui
+- [ ] tests
+- [ ] author/debug mode. can generate a visualization at any time of used and reachable search terms
-- [ ] persistence
+- [ ] persistence?

 #### author mode
 - [x] common terms
 - [x] basic traversals through search terms. beats and threads
+- [ ] test with a large story
+- [ ] improve `ignore_words` config
+- [ ] story can configure important search terms for more emphasis in visualization
+- [ ] tests
+- [ ] story can configure "leaps" between search terms that are not exact matches from the entry texts
+- [ ] author mode that helps you add new terms and correctly intersect into story
+- [ ] fancier graph analysis
+	* try graph-tool
+    * "must pass" relationships
+		* A "must pass" B if A is reachable from the start vertex but is not reachable if B and all its edges are deleted
+		* hide edges that connect sources to targets that they "must pass" from the start
+    * Tarjan's strongly connected components algorithm

 #### extra
-- [ ] integrated text adventure. (passwords, text adventure...)
+- [ ] integrated broader text-based game. (passwords, text adventure...?)
-- [ ] interactive elements based on entries uncovered
+- [ ] UI elements based on entries uncovered?

 ## Authoring